 Webcam Quality Test — Measure Your Camera Image Quality

 Click Analyse Quality to run a webcam quality test that measures your camera's sharpness, brightness, noise level, and contrast from the live feed.
 Get an overall quality score and see which areas need improvement.
 Use the resolution tester to also check your camera's supported resolutions.
+Run the webcam fps checker to find out whether your camera hits 30fps or drops below it.

 Sharpness